 In particular, restaurants must follow requirements in PA Guidance for Businesses in the Restaurant Industry Permitted to Operate during the COVID-19 Disaster Emergency.
 Businesses must obtain any permits or other authorization, as required, to serve food and beverages outside of physical indoor service areas.

-- Require all employees and customers to mask while on site, except while:
+- Require all employees and customers to mask while on site, regardless of vaccination status, except while:

 - Customers are eating and drinking while seated at a table.